alyzadiaz/medella/README.md

 4. JavaScript

 ## Getting Started
+Because Medella uses PHP, some set up is required before running the project.

 ### Installation and Setup
 1. Download a copy of the Medella repository
 2. Install [XAMPP Control Panel](https://www.apachefriends.org/download.html with the most recent version of PHP and run the program.